Efficient Computation of Sparse and Robust Maximum Association Estimators: Algorithm

 \subsection{Hyperparameter optimization}

 Another important aspect of the algorithm is the choice of the hyperparameters.
 The mixing parameters $\alpha_{a_k}$ and $\alpha_{b_k}$ of the elastic net penalties in (\ref{eq:cancor_eneta}) and (\ref{eq:cancor_enetb}) are often set in advance by the user, but the sparsity parameters $c_{a_k}$ and $c_{b_k}$ have to be determined in a data-driven manner.
+This selection has to be done in two dimensions (for $\bm a$ and $\bm b$) and for each order of vectors and associations to be determined.
 Grid search in combination with cross-validation quickly becomes infeasible if the search space becomes larger, especially in more than one dimension.
 An alternative is \emph{Bayesian optimization} of the given hyperparameters.
 An introduction to Bayesian optimization for hyperparameter optimization can be found, for example, in \citet{Frazier2018}.
 The benefit of using Bayesian optimization instead of grid search is that the information from previous function evaluations can be used to determine the best next point to execute the function.
 This way, a much bigger search space can be covered, and, in addition, it is less likely to miss a good parameter configuration due to the size of the grid.
-For the basic algorithm, it is assumed that there is a budget of in total $N$ function evaluations.
-We also need to define a score to be maximized during the hyperparameter optimization, and an appropriate acquisition function.
-A Gaussian prior is placed on the score function, then its value is observed at $n_0$ points.
-Until $N$ iterations are reached, the following steps are repeated: (i) update the posterior probability distribution on the score function, (ii) determine the maximum of the acquisition function, and (iii) observe the score value at this parameter configuration.

-We used the implementation in the R package \texttt{ParBayesianOptimization} \citep{R_ParBO} with the expected improvement as acquisition function and the tradeoff product optimization (TPO) as score function.
-It is similar to the TPO criterion used by \citet{R_pcaPP2022} and models the tradeoff between sparsity in the estimated linear combinations, $\hat{\bm a}_k$ and $\hat{\bm b}_k$, and the estimated value $\hat{\rho}_k$ of the robust association measure.
-Figure \ref{fig:TPO} illustrates this criterion.
-The original criterion
+In Appendix~\ref{app:b_opt}, more details on the Bayesian optimization algorithm, as well as choices for the acquisition score functions, are described.